szabgab/rust.org.il/pages/meetings.md

 * A feature-wise introduction for C/C++ programmers, part 1/3 by [Dan Aloni](https://www.linkedin.com/in/aloni/):

-This talk will focuse on Move semantics and Pattern matching, explaining their importance and the differences from the decades-old C / C++ arena.
+This talk will focus on Move semantics and Pattern matching, explaining their importance and the differences from the decades-old C / C++ arena.

 [Dan Aloni](https://blog.aloni.org/) develops software for more than 20 years.
 Dan is the original author of coLinux (wikipedia.org/wiki/Cooperative_Linux), has worked on the Linux kernel, gained specialty in virtualization, storage systems, niche languages and operating systems.
 Currently, Dan is an independent consultant, and helps maintaining the Rust plugin for Vim.